danforthcenter/plantcv/README.md

 ---
 ##<a id="introduction"></a>Introduction to PlantCV

-PlantCV<sup>1</sup> is an imaging processing and trait extraction package and specific for plants that is built upon open-source software platforms <a href="http://opencv.org/">OpenCV</a> <sup>2</sup>,
+PlantCV<sup>1</sup> is an imaging processing and trait extraction package designed for plant biology research that is built upon open-source software platforms <a href="http://opencv.org/">OpenCV</a> <sup>2</sup>,
 <a href="http://www.numpy.org/">NumPy</a> <sup>4</sup>, and <a href="http://matplotlib.org/">MatPlotLib</a> <sup>4</sup>.

 If you use PlantCV please cite us.<sup>1</sup>

-*  The project website can be found [here](http://plantcv.danforthcenter.org)
+*  The project website can be found at [plantcv.danforthcenter.org](http://plantcv.danforthcenter.org)

 *  Installation instructions can be found [here](http://plantcv.readthedocs.io/en/latest/installation/)

 *  Further documentation for PlantCV functions and use can be found at the [PlantCV Read the Docs site](http://plantcv.readthedocs.io/)

-*  Test image sets can be found [here](http://plantcv.danforthcenter.org/pages/data.html), we recommend first testing with sets from the Danforth Center.
+*  Test image sets can be found on our [Data page](http://plantcv.danforthcenter.org/pages/data.html).
+We recommend first testing with sets from the Danforth Center.

 *  We recommend reading Reference 1, the first publication to detail PlantCV and provide examples of functionality.